jdossgollin/lab-guide/docs/harassment.md

 # Harassment policy

+This harassment policy is a non-negotiable first step towards our [mission](/misison/) of building an inclusive and diverse environment.
 All members of the research group are required to agree with the following policy on harassment in the workplace.
-Additionally, we collectively agree to enforce this code.
-We are expecting cooperation from all members to help ensuring a safe environment for everyone.
+Additionally, we collectively agree to enforce this code, ensuring a safe environment for everyone.

 ## The quick version